How to copy programs, files, and settings to your new PC

 Or maybe you purchased a second hard drive that's bigger and faster than your current hard drive, and you'd like to move programs from the old hard drive to the new one.

 Windows writes certain keys to your computer's registry when you install a program, and makes associations with other modules and/or installed programs.
-It's almost impossible to manually transfer these settings to another computer, which is what PCmover does automatically.
+This makes it impossible to manually transfer these settings to another computer.

 You'll need to install PCmover on both your old and new computers (handled by a single license) and it will determine which programs, files, and settings need to be moved.
 When the transfer is complete, your new computer will have the personality and functionality of your old PC plus all of its own pre-installed software.